YellowOnion/steam-runtime-tools/bin/launch-client.md

 `PRESSURE_VESSEL_LOG_WITH_TIMESTAMP` (boolean)
 :   If set to `1`, prepend the log entries with a timestamp.
     If set to `0`, no effect.

+`SHELL`
+:   If set to a non-empty value, it is used as the default shell when
+    no *COMMAND* is provided.

 # OUTPUT